greena13/greena13.github.io/source/_posts/2016-01-17-how-i-taught-myself-the-colemak-keyboard-over-a-weekend.markdown

 By the end of the weekend I am back to being almost as fast as I was with the qwerty keyboard.
 I can find each of the keys without consciously thinking about it, but not all of the little shortcuts for common letter combinations that I developed using the qwerty system have returned yet.

 Although I have yet to see the speed improvements Colemak boasts, I am already aware of how much less my fingers are moving and can see with a little more work on reducing the time to recall key placements, this will probably become my preferred and most efficient method of typing.

+### Related
+- [Improving Typing Speed](/blog/2014/09/08/improving-typing-speed